minio/directpv-docs/content/concepts/metrics.md

 Prometheus supports filtering results with the [PromQL language](https://prometheus.io/docs/prometheus/latest/querying/basics/).

-For example, use the following promQL to query the volume stats.
+For example, use the following PromQL to query the volume stats:

 - To filter the volumes scheduled in `node-3`